-Against the background of an Australian desert landscape, so much space and so few people, Sandy, a geologist, and Hiromitsu, a Japanese businessman, play out a story of human inconsequence in the face of the blistering universe.
-The end of the journey leaves no-one capable of going back to where they started from.
+Against the background of an Australian desert, Sandy, a geologist, and Hiromitsu, a Japanese businessman, play out a story of human inconsequence in the face of the blistering universe.
+The end of the journey leaves no one capable of going back to where they started from.
 Written by

 Was this review helpful to you?